Louis Armstrong meets Johnny Cash in 1970 as they perform Jimmy Rogers' "Blue Yodel #9". Armstrong played on the original 1930 Jimmy Rogers recording.

 On June 25, 1964, the Rolling Stones made their American TV debut on the syndicated "Mike Douglas Show", which was taped at the Cleveland studios of Channel 3 (then KYW-TV, now WKYC) which at the time were at 1403 East 6th Street (now The Calfee Building).

 In this election year, I thought it fitting to show an extremely rare kinescope (film from a TV monitor) of NBC television's 1948 election coverage.
 Pretty crude stuff.
-Only seven cities were networked at that time (Boston, New York, Schenectady, Philadelphia, Baltimore, Washington DC and Richmond VA) with only a few hundred thousand TV sets in use.
+Only seven cities were networked at that time (Boston, New York, Schenectady, Philadelphia, Baltimore, Washington DC and Richmond VA) with only about 200,000 total TV sets in use.
 NBC also televised the 1940 Republican convention to three cities but the kinescope was not yet invented, so we only have still pictures.

 Jean was just great.
 One of the best storytellers ever.
 As a kid, used to listen to his radio show on New York City's WOR, which boomed into Boston at night.
 Absolutely compelling.
 Later, wrote the popular "Christmas Story" film.
 Some of his WOR shows are available here: https://www.oldtimeradiodownloads.com/comedy/jean-shepherd-show